tcudok/KindleVocabExporter/README.md

 KindleVocabExporter
 ===================

-Simple CLI tool writen in Python allowing to export words gathered by the vocabulary builder on a Kindle device.
+Simple CLI tool written in Python allowing to export words gathered by the vocabulary builder on a Kindle device.

 How to use